 Between 2007-2015 Vladimir Lungu was conductor of the Mersin State Opera (Turkey) and since 2009 held the position of Music Director.
 In that period he conducted about 30 titles of opera, ballet and vocal-symphonic works, both classical and turkish, from which 20 premieres (some of them as a guest conductor of various Opera Houses from Turkey), symphonic concerts and various opera galas, including Mersin State Opera’s 20th year Anniversary Gala Concert.
 His repertory was enriched by titles like Gianni Schicchi, Tosca, Madama Butterfly, La Boheme, Lucia di Lammermoor, Luisa Miller, Carmen, Aleko (first audition in Turkey), Abu Hassan, The Gypsy Baron (with Izmir State Opera), Swan Lake, The Nutcracker, Don Quixote, Le Corsaire, A Midsummer Night’s Dream, Zorba, The Hunchback of Notre Dame, The Arabian Nights, Istanbulname, Özsoy, Karyağdı Hatun, Çelebi (a world premiere in concert version with Istanbul State Opera), Mozart’s Requiem, Rossini’s Stabat Mater, Orff’s Carmina Burana, Saygun’s Yunus Emre Oratorio.

-In 2015 Vladimir Lungu started his didactic activity at Izmir State Conservatoire, being frequently invited to conduct Izmir State Opera.
-To mention two concerts he co-organized and conducted in 2018, with Constanța and Izmir Opera Houses, dedicated to Romania & Turkey friendship, celebrating 140 year of diplomatic relations, Turkey’s 95th anniversary and Romania’s Great Union Centennial.
+In 2015 Vladimir Lungu started his didactic activity at Izmir State Conservatoire, being also frequently invited to conduct Izmir State Opera.
+Among titles like Cavalleria Rusticana, I Pagliacci, Il Barbiere di Siviglia, The Bat and upcoming premiere of L’elisir d’amore he conducted and co-organized two special concerts, with Constanța and Izmir Opera Houses, dedicated to Romania & Turkey friendship, celebrating 140 year of diplomatic relations, Turkey’s 95th anniversary and Romania’s Great Union Centennial.

 Continuing periodically to collaborate with Romanian National Opera of Cluj-Napoca (Carmen, Eugene Onegin, debut with Turandot) and Mersin State Opera (Carmen premiere in 2019), Vladimir Lungu conducted also Bucharest, Iasi, Constanța, Cluj-Napoca (Hungarian), Istanbul, Izmir, Antalya and Samsun Opera Houses, The “Serghei Lunchevici” National Philharmonic Orchestra of Moldova, The National Radio Orchestra of Bucharest, The “Transylvania” Philharmonic Orchestra of Cluj, The “Moldova” Philharmonic Orchestra of Iasi, Philharmonic Orchestras of Sibiu, Oradea, Izmir, Adana and Eskișehir, The DESO Dokuz Eylül University Symphony Orchestra.
 He participated frequently at highly prestigious Aspendos International Opera and Ballet Festival, Mersin International Music Festival, Eskișehir National Opera and Ballet Days, Istanbul Opera Days, Musical Autumn of Cluj-Napoca, Sibiu Opera Festival, Constanța International Opera and Dance Festival and recorded works of american composer Steven Lebetkin with The City of Prague Philharmonic Orchestra.
 In 2013 Vladimir Lungu was awarded with the “Conductor of the Year” distinction by Turkey Lions Club.